 • is adequately documented and recorded in the VTS Certification Log.

-The Competent Authority should define the duration of the on-the-job training period and the detailed training syllabus, taking into account the requirements of the particular VTS Centre.
+The VTS Authority should define the duration of the on-the-job training period and the detailed training syllabus, taking into account the requirements of the particular VTS Centre.

 6.2.48.2.4On-the-Job Training Instructor Model Course V-103/4